rmy1998/new-site/content/authors/admin/_index.md

 ---

 ## About Me
 I am a Ph.D. candidate in Mathematics at the University of Science and Technology of China.
 My research interests include extremal set theory and extremal graph theory.
-I am currently working under the supervision of Prof. [Jie Ma](http://staff.ustc.edu.cn/~jiema/) and has published several preprints in these areas.
+I am honored to be advised by Prof. [Jie Ma](http://staff.ustc.edu.cn/~jiema/), whose guidance has been fundamental to my academic development.

+I am also grateful for the valuable interactions and collaborations with Prof. Hong Liu, Dr. Zixiang Xu, and Prof. Tuan Tran, who have contributed significantly to my research progress.